wulffern/markdown-cv/index.md

 title: Carsten Wulff
 ---
 # Carsten Wulff
-Analog designer, programmer, educator and group manager
+Analog designer, programmer and educator

 <div id="webaddress">
 <a href="carsten@wulff.no">carsten@wulff.no</a>